You hold RSUs and options and want to compare tax timing — there is no single combined calculator, but each grant type has its own tool on this site.

 Illustration only, not your tax situation.

-- You have both and options or exercisable in one year.
+- Can I have RSUs and options in one year?

-- You are leaving a company with unvested and unexercised options.
+- You are leaving with both unvested and unexercised options.

 Sources and notes